EthanGunter/EthicalMatch-docs/CONTRIBUTING.md

 # Technical Documentation Process
 ## Documentation First?!
-You may hear "documentation-first" and shudder, recalling the rigidity of [TDD](https://en.wikipedia.org/wiki/Test-driven_development) or the drudgery of post-implementation documentation.
-At EthicalMatch, we’ve designed our documentation process to be the opposite:
+You may hear "documentation-first" and shudder, recalling the rigidity of [TDD](https://en.wikipedia.org/wiki/Test-driven_development) or the seemingly redundant drudgery of documenting existing code.
+With EthicalMatch, we’ve designed our documentation process to be the opposite:
-- **It reduces your design workload.** By collaborating on plain-English documentation to start, we give you a roadmap without locking you into rigid definitions.
+- **It reduces your design workload.** By collaborating on plain-English documentation to start, we give you a roadmap without locking you into rigid implementation details.
 - **It simplifies post-implementation documentation.** Because the initial idea is already described, updating the documentation is reduced to translating code to English, or providing usage examples ( #todo which is a likely candidate for automation… )

 By structuring documentation this way, we aim to reduce cognitive load at every stage, allowing you to focus on building while still ensuring clarity for future contributors.